guillermoroblesjr/QueueRunner.js/README.md

 # QueueRunner.js

-Easily force sycronous JavaScript tasks to run asyncronously, or, run asyncronous tasks in order without entering callback hell.
+Easily force syncronous JavaScript tasks to run asyncronously, or, run asyncronous tasks in order without entering callback hell.

 This is great for time-consuming tasks that freeze the UI or any code